 Lab Webpage: View Site

-PLEASE NOTE: Dr. Feldstein Ewing will be accepting new graduate students for the 2023-2024 academic year.
+PLEASE NOTE: Dr. Feldstein Ewing will not be accepting new graduate students for the 2023-2024 academic year.

 Dr. Feldstein Ewing is the Prochaska Endowed Professor, Psychology; Core Faculty, Interdisciplinary Neuroscience Program at University of Rhode Island.
 She is also a Adjunct Professor, Department of Psychiatry and Human Behavior, Brown University, RI.
 She also serves as Associate Editor at Health Psychology.
 Dr. Feldstein Ewing has over 15 years of experience utilizing evidence-based approaches to prevent and intervene with adolescent health risk behavior, including substance use.
 In addition, she has enrolled over 1400 unique youth within her large-scale NIH-funded studies to evaluate the developmental fit and treatment outcomes for motivational interviewing (MI), cognitive behavioral therapy (CBT), behavioral skills training (BST), mindfulness (Brief Adolescent Mindfulness; BAM) and contingency management (CM).
 With over 111 peer-reviewed publications and 2 edited books, she has published widely regarding the developmental fit, neurocognitive mechanisms, gender differences, and cross-cultural adaptation of treatment approaches for this developmental stage.
 Additionally, she has developed a highly-innovative NIH-funded line of translational research evaluating the connection between basic biological mechanisms (e.g., brain structure, function, connectivity) and youth health risk behavior (e.g., clinical symptoms, treatment outcomes).
 She has conducted this work with alcohol-abusing adolescents, cannabis-abusing adolescents, adolescents misusing opioids, adolescents engaged in risky sex, and youth with high body mass (BMI).
 Dr. Feldstein Ewing has also served as a key member for the National Academy of Sciences Workgroup for the Health Effects of Cannabis (2017), and on national and international panels on adolescent substance use and its treatment (e.g., Expert panel for Congressman Bonamici, 2018; MacArthur Foundation Law and the Brain, 2016).